syncfusion-content/wpf-docs/wpf/Ribbon/RibbonDropDownButton.md

  * **Small** - Displays the label and the image in 16 * 16 size.
  * **Large** - Displays the label and the image in 32 * 32 size.

-In the **simplified layout**, [`DropDownButton`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DropDownButton.html) displays the image in 20 * 20 size irrespective of the size mode and is arranged in a single line interface, allowing more screen space for compact content viewing.
+In the **simplified layout**, [`DropDownButton`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DropDownButton.html) displays the image in 20 * 20 size irrespective of the size mode.

 {% tabs %}